 Workforce Protective Leagues

-The craft of glassmaking has been a part of America’s manufacturing heritage since Colonial Jamestown was established in 1608.
-Today, there are 15,000 skilled workers employed by glass container manufacturing companies across 41 plants in 20 states.
+The craft of glass making has been a part of America’s manufacturing heritage since Colonial Jamestown was established in 1608.
+Today, more than 15,000 skilled workers are employed by glass container manufacturing companies across 41 plants in 20 states.